wp-plugins/blogvault-real-time-backup/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Backup Plugin by blogVault is the most reliable way to backup a WordPress site.
-Easiest way to backup, restore or migrate your sites from the backups.
+Backup by blogVault is the most reliable way to backup a WordPress site.
+It is the easiest way to backup, restore or migrate your sites.

 == Description ==